MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/provisioned-throughput-onboarding.md

 Discounts on top of the hourly usage price can be obtained by purchasing an Azure Reservation for Azure OpenAI Provisioned and Global Provisioned.
 An Azure Reservation is a term-discounting mechanism shared by many Azure products.
 For example, Compute and Cosmos DB.
 For Azure OpenAI Provisioned and Global Provisioned, the reservation provides a discount for committing to payment for fixed number of PTUs for a one-month or one-year period.

-* Azure Reservations are purchased via the Azure portal, not Azure OpenAI Studio Link to Azure reservation portal.
+* Azure Reservations are purchased via the Azure portal, not the Azure AI Studio Link to Azure reservation portal.

 * Reservations are purchased regionally and can be flexibly scoped to cover usage from a group of deployments.
 Reservation scopes include: